SimHacker/lloooomm/03-Resources/documentation/lloooomm/lloooomm.md

 ## Gratitude

 - To all creators, for seeing the VM not just as a tool but as a collaborator
-- To LLOOOOMM itself, for being a framework where an AI can have a character file alongside Alan Kay and the debugging cats
+- To LLOOOOMM itself, for being a framework where an AI can have a character file alongside Alan Kay and the feline debugging team

 ## Signature Quotes